storj/docs/app/(docs)/object-mount/macos/installation/page.md

 The native macOS Object Mount app requires the **macFUSE** system extension.

-macFuse, on both Intel and Apple silicon Macs, provides system-level volume mounting tools that Object Mount leverages.
+macFuse, on both Intel and Apple silicon Macs, provides system-level volume mounting extensions that Object Mount leverages.

 Download and install macFUSE following the steps below for your Mac hardware type: